 Effective workforce planning requires deep understanding of the demands placed on your organization and the supply available to meet those demands.
 The demand of your workforce can be determined through key business drivers that dictate quantifiable, forecastable, and consistent insights into your talent needs.
 The supply is defined by the modalities of finding the right talent and skills to meet your talent demand through the buy, build, borrow talent framework.
 "Buy" refers to the ability of an organization to acquire new talent from the external talent marketplace.

 An organization can "build" new talent by upskilling or reskilling their existing workforce to meet talent gaps.
 When an organization "borrows" talent, they are engaging contract or contingent labor to temporarily fill a talent gap.
 As organizations in the technology industry are experiencing hiring freezes or reduction in force, it is key to focus on the "build" aspect of their talent framework.

 An organization's internal talent supply can be thought of as their internal talent marketplace.
-When the option to supply talent from the external talent marketplace is not available, workforce planning allows organizations to paint a clear picture of the skills and capabilities that are already in their workforce.
-When demand has been forecasted based on demand drivers (i.e., revenue growth, location growth, productivity gain/loss) and there is a talent gap tied to a specific capability, scenario planning can be used to identify where upskilling and reskilling of their current talent can be used to fill that gap.
-In order to come to this insight, there needs to be an iterative workforce planning model in place.
-The model requires a baseline understanding of the current workforce, inputs to understanding the workforce demand and supply, and planned capacity and targeted supply analysis of the workforce.
-Understanding the gap between demand and supply informs long-term planning and defines prioritization for filling talent gaps, such as which talent gaps would be best suited to build in order to meet your talent demand.
+Workforce planning allows organizations to paint a clear picture of the skills and capabilities that are already in their workforce, how they may be under/overutilized, and ways their skills can be redeployed to address pressing needs and challenges.
+When demand has been forecasted based on specific drivers (i.e., revenue growth, location growth, productivity gain/loss) and there is a talent gap tied to a specific capability, scenario planning can be used to identify where upskilling and reskilling of their current talent can be used to fill that gap.
+To drive this level of insight, however, an organization needs to have an iterative workforce planning model in place.

+Understanding the gap between demand and supply informs long-term planning and defines prioritization for filling talent gaps, such as which talent gaps would be best suited to build in order to meet your talent demand and shape the success of the organization.

 Workforce planning can be analyzed through micro and macro business drivers for strategic and operational workforce planning.
 These drivers are shaped by internal and external forces that need to be considered when conducting workforce planning.
 Examples of internal drivers include mission, location growth, and profit goals.
 Examples of external drivers include markets, competition, regulations, and global events.
-Since workforce planning is a continuous, evolving process, drivers can be adjusted to fit the needs of your organization's current situation, and changing goals.
+Since workforce planning is a continuous, evolving process, drivers can be adjusted to fit the needs of your organization's current situation and changing goals.
 Drivers are determined based on a company's strategic or operational priorities.
 These drivers serve as the basis for strategies, tactics, and programs/ projects necessary to run and grow your business.